mesutcang/personal/README.md

-This folder left for personal files.
+This folder is reserved for personal files.